rojopolis/spellcheck-github-actions/README.md

 ## Configuration

 1. First you have to add a configuration for the spelling checker
 1. Create a file named: `.spellcheck.yml` or `.spellcheck.yaml`, do note if both files exist the prior will have precedence.
-Do note the recommendation is _hidden_ files since these configuration files are not first rate citizens of your repository
+Do note the recommendation is _hidden_ files since these configuration files are not first rate citizens of your repository.
+You can also provide your own configuration file.
+Check out spellcheck configuration section down below.
 1. Paste the contents of the outlined example, which is a configuration for Markdown, useful for your README file

 Do note that this action requires the contents of the repository, so it is recommended used with [the Checkout action][actioncheckout].